 8 Top-Rated Tourist Attractions in Masada

-The UNESCO world heritage site of Masada plays a major role in Jewish history and is one of the most fascinating highlights of a visit to the Dead Sea region.
-It was here that the Zealots took their last stand against the Romans and committed suicide rather than allow Rome to take them as prisoners.
+The UNESCO World Heritage site of Masada plays a major role in Jewish history and is one of the most fascinating sightseeing highlights of a visit to the Dead Sea region.
+It was here that the siege of Masada took place, when the Zealots took their last stand against the Romans and committed suicide rather than allow Rome to take them as prisoners.
 Come here to explore the incredible ruins atop the lofty mountain and see the breathtaking panoramas across the Dead Sea.
-If you can, do sunrise here.
+Top of the things to do list should be seeing the sunrise here.
 The early morning wake up is worth it for the views from the summit.

 1 Masada Museum

-For the lowdown on Masada's importance, don't skip this museum in the Masada Visitor's Centre.
-It contains a fascinating collection of artefacts unearthed during excavations here and truly brings to life this stronghold's history.
+For the lowdown on Masada's importance, don't skip this museum in the Masada Visitor's Center.
+It contains a fascinating collection of artifacts unearthed during archaeological excavations here and truly brings to life this stronghold's story.
+Even those with only limited time at the site should try to fit the museum in at the start of their visit as the background provided on Masada's place in Jewish history will help you understand the site more fully.
 An audio guide is included in the admission price.

 2 Paths to the Summit